OpenWebStack/structure/README.md

 These tools are extremely powerful and complementary when used correctly together.
 More explanation to come.

+##Getting Started
+We use NodeJS-based tools like [Grunt](http://gruntjs.com/) and [Testacular](http://vojtajina.github.com/testacular/) for managing the project.
+This doesn't mean you have to use Node as your backend.
+Node + Express is a great way to go, but feel free to use Java or whatever you prefer.
+Let's get setup:

+1. Make sure you have [NodeJS](http://nodejs.org/) installed
+2. Make sure you have [git](http://git-scm.com/book/en/Getting-Started-Installing-Git) installed
+3. $ git clone https://github.com/OpenWebStack/structure.git && cd structure
+4. $ npm install -g grunt-cli testacular@canary stylus
+5. $ npm install

+Here we are cloning the "Structure" git repository, installing a few global (-g) Node tools, then installing the local project Node tools.
+That's it!

 ##Benefits of this RequireJS + AngularJS setup
 RequireJS has a few main benefits:
 1. No more globals